GingerKiwi/alice-game/README.md

 3. Comment in the issue that you'd like to work on.

 If we still have contributor spots open I'll assign the issue.

+A great example of a text-based game is the classic [Oregon Trail](https://en.wikipedia.org/wiki/The_Oregon_Trail_(1985_video_game).
+Alice will have much better font and graphics, but will still be text-based without animated elements.

 ## Alice Game Background